CaptMag/Auto-RaspberryPi-Hotspot/README.md

 As of right now there are some current problems when it comes to the code
    1. Command Line Injection is currently applicable due to improper security checks
-   2. Organization is lacking, lack of comments, explanations, imporper use of functions and excess clutter
+   2. Organization is lacking, lack of comments, explanations, imporper use of functions and excess clutter (FIXED)
-   3. Network Manager is missing attributes from Hotspot Setup Script
+   3. Network Manager is missing attributes from Hotspot Setup Script (FIXED)
-   4. Some statements must be validated and should execute an error message if statement does not meet criteria
+   4. Some statements must be validated and should execute an error message if statement does not meet criteria (ONGOING)
    5. password strength checker must be applied as well as removing it as plain text

 Some resolved issues: